-Strategic Spatial Options (SOs, SO1, SO2 etc): Development scenarios, eight of which - the core Strategic Spatial Options - were developed by Greater Cambridge Shared Planning informed by the 'first conversation' consultation, and two of which followed later to inform the Preferred Option.
+Strategic Spatial Options (SOs, SO1, SO2 etc): Development scenarios, eight of which - the core Strategic Spatial Options - were developed by Greater Cambridge Shared Planning informed by the 'First Conversation' consultation, and two of which followed later to inform the Preferred Option.
 The Strategic Spatial Options were tested by Cambridgeshire County Council using the CSRM2 to assess their transport impacts, as discussed in this report.

-Trip Budget: A policy approach to the consideration of the transport implications of development, that sets a limit on the level of vehicular trips that can be generated.
-The policy seeks to ensure through the development plan process, through site and access planning and design, and through the planning application process that there are tools and mechanisms in place to comply with those limits.
+Trip Budget: A transport policy approach that sets a limit on the level of vehicular trips that can be generated from a particular development.
+The policy seeks to ensure through all stages of the planning process that there are tools and mechanisms in place to comply with those limits.
 This may include commitments to provision of forms and mixes of development that internalises many trips, to infrastructure provision for non-car modes, to transport service provision, and to levels of car and cycle parking, and the management of that parking.